featurevisor/featurevisor/docs/features.md

         value: blue
 ```

 If users are bucketed in the `true` variation, they will get the `bgColor` variable value of `blue`.
-Otherwise they will fall back to the default value of `red`.
+Otherwise they will fall back to the default value of `red` as defined in the schema.

 ### Supported types